Skip to main content

 SELECT name, salary * 1.1 AS new_salary FROM employees;

-Here, each employee’s salary is increased by 10% and displayed as new_salary.
+In this example, each employee's salary is increased by 10% and displayed as new_salary.

 Expressions can use: